Key Takeaways

 • A side effect of recent dental treatments or procedures

-Always make an appointment with your dentist if you’re having any concerns with your teeth.
-A great oral hygiene routine combined with regular dental checkups and cleaning will help to to keep your teeth clean and your mouth healthy!
+Always make an appointment with your dental professional if you’re having any concerns with your teeth.
+A great oral hygiene routine combined with regular dental checkups and cleaning will help to keep your teeth clean and your mouth healthy!

 *Always consult a medical professional before taking any medication.